spaceshark123/NeuralNetwork/README.md

    network.Init(0.1); //initializes weights and biases according to spread amount
    ```

-2. **Training**: Train the neural network using your dataset and desired hyperparameters.
+2. **Training**: Train the neural network using your dataset and desired hyperparameters, taking advantage of multiple CPU cores to speed up training time.

    ```java
    double[][] inputs = // Your input data